Oddments: Reception

 Oddments was King Gizzard's fourth album in 18 months, with some reviewers noting that the album's quality seemingly suffered from the rush to quickly turnaround new material.
 Reviewers and retrospectives on the band's discography also noted that the album was overall stylistically fractured and incohesive, something other releases of theirs had not been prior nor since, although some reviewers and retrospectives also pointed out that songs had a pop lean to them.

 Track listing

-All tracks written and produced by Stu Mackenzie, except where noted.

 Vinyl releases have tracks 1–6 on Side A, and tracks 7–12 on Side B.

 Personnel

 Credits for Oddments adapted from liner notes.